UrbanInstitute/ed-data/master_sheet_graph_edits.md

 #add space to x-axis labels for graph 4 so that two-lines: ex- "'12–     '13'

 **Figure 3-18:
-Set max value and change number of ticks for 81 and 82 "y": {
+Set max value and change number of ticks for first set "y": {
       "padding": {"top": 0, "bottom": 0},
       "max": 60000,